Craig Roberts

 Mark Brake

 Mark Brake is an author, broadcaster and former professor in the communication of science.
-Along with Frank Burnet, Brake was one of the UK's first chairs in science communication, and has been professor in the subject at the University of Glamorgan since 2002.
-He is a Fellow of the Institute of Physics and Director of the Science of Communication Research Unit at the University of Glamorgan.
-He was a founding member of the NASA Astrobiology Institute science communication group between 2003 and 2006, and is one of the academics in the European Science Communication Network.
+Along with Frank Burnet, Brake was one of the UK's first chairs in science communication, and professor in the subject at the University of Glamorgan from 2002 to 2010.
+Brake was a Fellow of the Institute of Physics and Director of the Science of Communication Research Unit at the University of Glamorgan.
+He was also a founding member of the NASA Astrobiology Institute science communication group between 2003 and 2006, and one of the academics in the European Science Communication Network.

 He is best known for his work in popularising the relationship between space, science and culture.
 In 1998 Brake received much publicity for developing an undergraduate university course, Life In the Universe, which examined the science and culture of astrobiology.
 The following year he launched an undergraduate degree in science and science fiction, again widely reported by the world's media, and which attempted to establish a Third Culture for science teaching in academia.
 Continuing this work in 2005 whilst a member of the NASA Astrobiology Institute science communication group, Brake launched the world's first undergraduate degree in Astrobiology.
 The program recognized not only that astrobiology’s key issues are grounded firmly within scientific disciplines, and its goals represented by a major driving force behind current space programs, but that the subject also had a long history in philosophy and literature, associated with the plurality of inhabited worlds tradition.